AST 2 Rockies Course? Grab a Seat.

 • Review ID of Terrain Traps

-• Discuss the evolving focus of Human Factor on Decision Making in Avalanche Terrain.
+• Discuss the evolving focus of Human Factor on Decision-Making in Avalanche Terrain.

 • Review a model for Pre-Trip Planning and Risk Assessment Process.

-• Review Decision Making Competence, and individually assess how our Competencies may have changed since the AST 1.
+• Review Decision-Making Competence, and individually assess how our Competencies may have changed since the AST 1.

-• Module 1.2 - Introduction to the Decision Making in Avalanche Terrain Field Book
+• Module 1.2 - Introduction to the Decision-Making in Avalanche Terrain Field Book

-• Beyond the AST 2, The Decision Making in Avalanche Terrain Field Book will become one of your new and primary support structures for both pre-trip planning, and field based decision making.
+• Beyond the AST 2, The Decision Making in Avalanche Terrain Field Book will become one of your new and primary support structures for both pre-trip planning, and field-based decision-making.
+Review the layout of this new tool with your instructor, and develop tactics on your field days to begin to use this as a tool to:

-• Make Terrain based decisions
+• Make Terrain-based decisions

 • Observe and Record Avalanche Problems of Interest

-• Ensure proper execution of Snowpack Stability Tests.
+• Ensure proper execution of Snowpack Stability Tests

 • Quick Reference Materials include: